 Mars's atmosphere is about 100 times thinner than Earth's.
 Without a "thermal blanket," Mars can't retain any heat energy.
-On average, the temperature on Mars is about minus 80 degrees F (minus 60 degrees C).
-In winter, near the poles temperatures can get down to minus 195 degrees F (minus 125 degrees C).
+On average, the temperature on Mars is about minus 80 degrees F (minus 60 degrees Celsius) according to NASA.
+In winter, near the poles, temperatures can get down to minus 195 degrees F (minus 125 degrees C).
 A summer day on Mars may get up to 70 degrees F (20 degrees C) near the equator, but at night the temperature can plummet to about minus 100 degrees F (minus 73 degrees C).

 Seasons on Mars